jinbin/LangBook/words.md

 The earth revolves around the sun.

 His life revolves around his work.

+She revolved the possibilities in her mind.